Cornelius the Centurion: Significance

 Cornelius is considered to be one of the first gentile converts to Christianity.
 The baptism of Cornelius is an important event in the history of the early Christian church, along with the conversion and baptism of the Ethiopian eunuch.
 The Christian church was first formed around the original disciples and followers of Jesus, all of whom—including Jesus—were Galilean, except for Judas who was Judean.
 Males in the Judean community were Jews: they were circumcised and observed the Law of Moses.
 The reception of Cornelius sparked a debate among the leaders of the new community of followers of Jesus, culminating in the decision to allow Gentiles to become Christians without conforming to Jewish requirements for circumcision, as recounted in Acts 15.

 Legacy

-His feast day on the new Martyrologium Romanum is 20 October.
+His feast day on the new Martyrologium Romanum is 20 October; the Catholic Church also commemorates him on 2 February.
 He is commemorated in the Orthodox tradition on 13 September.
-Cornelius is honored on the liturgical calendar of the Episcopal Church in the United States of America on February 4.
+Cornelius is honored on the liturgical calendar of the Episcopal Church in the United States of America on 4 February.
 The Armenian Apostolic Church commemorates Cornelius on the Tuesday after the third Sunday of Advent.

 Certain traditions hold Cornelius as becoming either the first bishop of Caesarea, or the bishop of Scepsis in Mysia.
 The Greek-French philosopher Cornelius Castoriadis was named after him.
 When Governors Island in New York City was a military installation, the Episcopal Church maintained a stone chapel there dedicated to him.